Cavaliers vs. Warriors Player Props Betting Odds

 |3PM

-- Strus averages 4.3 made three-pointers, 1.8 more than his over/under on Sunday.
+- His 4.3 made three-pointers average is 1.8 higher than his over/under on Saturday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.